software-students-spring2025/1-specification-exercise-amazing_team/README.md

 ## Product Vision Statement

-A mobile app letting students know what spaces are available and helping to reserve them.
+A mobile app that lets students know what spaces are available, the features of the spaces, and helps to reserve them.

 ## User Requirements